Princess Louise d'Artois: Early life

 Louis XVIII, was the reigning king of France, but he was childless and already in declining health.
 Louise's grandfather was the heir to the French crown.
 He had only two sons.
-The eldest, Louis Antoine, Duke of Angoulême had no children of his own from his marriage to Madame Royal.
+The eldest, Louis Antoine, Duke of Angoulême had no children of his own from his marriage to Madame Royale.
 Therefore, the continuity of the dynasty rested solely on the youngest son, Charles-Ferdinand, Duke of Berry, Louise's father.

 Known from her birth as Mademoiselle d'Artois, Louise did not have the chance to get to know her father.
 She was only five months old when the Duke of Berry was assassinated while leaving the old opera of Paris by Louis Pierre Louvel, a Bonapartist whose goal was the "extinction of the house of Bourbon".
 Louise was then the only child of the main branch of the royal dynasty of Bourbon descendants of Louis XV.
 The lack of male heirs raised the prospect of the throne passing to the Duke of Orléans and his heirs, which horrified the more conservative ultras.
 Parliament debated the abolition of the Salic law, which excluded females from the succession and was long held inviolable.
 However, the widowed Duchess of Berry was found to be pregnant and on 29 September 1820 gave birth to a son, Louise's only sibling, the miracle boy Henri d'Artois (1820-1883).
 He received then the title of Duke of Bordeaux.

 Louise was brought up under the care of her mother the Duchess of Berry at the Elysée Palace and at Château de Rosny-sur-Seine, her mother's main residence.
 Louise's education was entrusted to Marie-Joséphine Louise de Montaut-Navailles (1773-1857), Marquise de Gontaut Saint-Blacard, a former Lady-in-waiting of the Duchess of Berry.
 The Marquise was appointed as the governess of the little girl and her brother.
 Until the end of her life, Louise would remain very close to her brother, later describing their relationship as one soul in two bodies.